GSNL Data Policy principles

 BY 4.0 license) as preferred method of licensing.

-and accessible through local Data Infrastructures;
+and preferably accessible through local Data Infrastructures;

 duration of the Supersite, with minimum time delay.